-Playing It Safe For Outdoor Fun and Sun Protection with Kids
+Playing it Safe for Outdoor Fun and Sun Protection with Kids

 Historically, learning outside a classroom is how most people learned world-wide.
 It is odd that we have come to ‘do learning’ in special buildings between certain hours with regular breaks from ‘learning’ called playtime and holidays, when, in fact, much of our learning continues to happen during those ’breaks’.
 Of course, what we learn in these different places may be varied.